COVID-19 INFORMATION | CURRENT STATUS: PHASE 3

 Office of Refugee and Immigrant Assistance Resources [Organized by language]

-HEALTH INSURANCE: Open enrollment is happening now.
-If you recently lost your insurance due to a job loss or another event, you may be eligible to enroll for health insurance on the Washington Health Benefit Exchange.
+HEALTH INSURANCE: If you recently lost your insurance due to a job loss or another event, you may be eligible to enroll for health insurance on the Washington Health Benefit Exchange.
 Individuals who are currently uninsured can contact an Exchange certified Navigator, Broker or Enrollment Center to start the special enrollment process.
 These insurance experts are available by phone and can also answer any questions consumers may have and help them get enrolled.
 Consumers can find local experts using the WAPlanfinder Mobile App or visiting here.

 If you are uninsured or worried about your legal status and concerned about your symptoms, you may call Community Health Plan of Washington’s 24/7 Nurse Helpline at 1-866-418-2920.